Authlogics Password Security Management

 Pre & Post Password Change Protection

 Many corporate Active Directory databases have been in existence for decades and may contain very old and well-known passwords.
-Password Security Manager can perform a detailed Active Directory password audit of the existing directory data and provide a detailed per-user report including accounts with breached and shared passwords within and outside of the network.
+Password Security Manager can perform a detailed Active Directory password audit of the existing directory data and provide a detailed per-user report including dormant accounts, accounts with breached passwords and passwords shared within and outside of the network.

 How do breached passwords affect security?